Connecting Batteries Together

 For example, a 240 watt DC load operating from a 12 volt battery draws about 20 amps, where as a 240 watt DC load operating from a 48 volt battery only draws 5 amperes, a quarter of the current.
 This lower system current has many advantages by reducing the size of the cabling, isolation switches and fuses used thereby saving you money.

-One final safety point in understanding batteries and connecting together lead-acid batteries for greater energy storage.
+One final safety point in understanding batteries and connecting together lead-acid cells for greater battery energy storage.
 Lead acid deep cycle batteries are the most dangerous part of any solar or wind power system.
 Gloves, eye protection such as goggles and masks as well as old clothes must be worn when handling lead acid batteries and electrolyte as “battery acid” both burns and irritates skin and eyes.

 To find out more about “connecting batteries together” and how you can use them as part of a Home Solar system, or to explore the advantages and disadvantages of connecting batteries together for more battery storage and how you can use Deep Cycle Batteries as an alternative to automotive batteries, then why not Click Here and get your copy of one of the top battery builders guide from Amazon today and learn how to build, rebuild and recondition deep cycle lead-acid batteries